 Dr Ilva Sporne

-Ilva is a Project Officer at the Institute for Future Environments, Queensland University of Technology and a manager of the Wilson Environmental Decisions Lab.
+Ilva is Deputy Program Manager of ARC Securing Antarctica’s Environmental Future program at Queensland University of Technology and a manager of the Wilson Environmental Decisions Lab.
 Her primary research interest is directed towards understanding the role of institutions or established ‘rules of the game’ play in the achievement of environmental outcomes… Read more

 Emily is a PhD student in the Wilson lab.
 Her primary research goal is to tackle great ape conservation by incorporating local knowledge, needs, rights and concerns.
 During her PhD, she will examine whether conservation projects are more effective if local people are involved in a meaningful way.
 Read more